David D. Cole: Academic career

-David Cole was a member of the Georgetown University Law Center faculty from 1990 to 2016.
+Cole was a member of the Georgetown University Law Center faculty from 1990 to 2016.
 He has also taught at New York University Law School and University College London's School of Public Policy as a visiting scholar.
-As a professor, Cole's main areas of expertise were constitutional law, criminal procedure, national security, and law relating to United States federal courts.
+Cole's main areas of expertise were constitutional law, criminal procedure, national security, and law relating to United States federal courts.
 He gained tenure at Georgetown Law in 1994, and was selected as the school's inaugural Hon.
 George J. Mitchell Professor in Law and Public Policy.

-Cole has written eight books for which he has received numerous awards, including the Palmer Civil Liberties Prize for best book on national security and civil liberties, the American Book Award (2004), and Boston Book Review's Best Non-Fiction Book (1999).
+Cole has written eight books, for which he has received awards, including the Palmer Civil Liberties Prize for best book on national security and civil liberties, the American Book Award (2004), and Boston Book Review's Best Non-Fiction Book (1999).
 His most recent book, Engines of Liberty: The Power of Citizen Activists to Make Constitutional Law, was named one of the Washington Post's Notable Nonfiction Books of 2016.
-In addition to writing, Cole has also lectured and contributed academic articles on related topics including judicial review, domestic drugs policy, the War on Terror, and capital punishment.
-He has been published in law journals nationwide, including the Yale Law Journal, Stanford Law Review, University of Chicago Law Review, and California Law Review.
-He has also written articles for numerous mainstream publications, including The New York Times, The Washington Post, The New Republic, The Wall Street Journal, and the Los Angeles Times.
+He has been published in law journals, including the Yale Law Journal, Stanford Law Review, University of Chicago Law Review, and California Law Review.